Shiningjag1994/Foodweb/README.md

 # Foodweb
-foodweb is a hotel website to order any kind you love.
+foodweb is a hotel website to order any kind of food you love.